Guidance on Spring 2023 Class Attendance, Withdrawal and Grading

-- Spring 2021 Reminders: The grading deadline for regular session classes is 5/18/2021.
-At present, there is no option for students to change their grade to pass/not pass in Spring 2021.
+- Spring 2023 Reminders: The grading deadline for regular session classes is 05/16/2023 at noon.
+There is no option for students to change their grade to pass/not pass in Spring 2023.

 - Definition: An Incomplete must be initiated by students and approved by the instructor prior to the end of the session in which the class is offered.
 Assigned only when a documented circumstance beyond the control of the student arises.
 The performance in the course must merit this exception, otherwise, the instructor must assign a grade that reflects both the quality of the work completed and the significance of the work/exam that is completed.